Kris Van Assche: Dior Homme, 2007–2018

 Van Assche subsequently served as the artistic director for Dior Homme from April 2007 to March 2018.

 Berluti, 2018–2021

 In April 2018, Van Assche was confirmed as the new creative director at luxury brand Berluti, another LVMH company, following the departure of Haider Ackermann.
 His debut Berluti collection was released January 2019.

 For the 2019 Design Miami fair, Van Assche joined forces with art dealer François Laffanour to present a collection of 17 original Pierre Jeanneret furniture pieces, restored by Laffanour and upholstered with Berluti’s emblematic Venezia leather.

 On 21 April 2021, Kris Van Assche announced on his Instagram that his departure from the brand as its artistic director.
 He also said that during 3 years time in Berluti had been extremely intense especially in COVID-19 pandemic period.

+Later career

-In 2021, Van Assche became Mentor of the Master in Creative Direction at Polimoda fashion school in Florence, Italy.
+In 2021, Van Assche became a mentor of the Master in Creative Direction at Polimoda fashion school in Florence, Italy.

+In 2022, Van Assche created a collection for Chinese kidswear company Balabala, with products for girls and boys ages three to 14.